virtual-labs/exp-density-sensor-coep/experiment/theory.md

 ![*Turbine_constr2*](images/image1_density.png)

 ##### Resonant Frequency of the Tuning Fork
-As can be seen from the analysis above, the natural frequency of the tuning fork has important impact on the performance of the sensor.
-In this part of the paper, an approximate parameters model of the tuning fork is established, and the impact of liquid density, position of the tuning fork, temperature and structural parameters on the natural frequency of the tuning fork are also analyzed both theoretically and by simulation.
+As can be seen from the analysis above, the natural frequency of the tuning fork has important impact on the performance of the sensor.an approximate parameters model of the tuning fork is established, and the impact of liquid density, position of the tuning fork, temperature and structural parameters on the natural frequency of the tuning fork are also analyzed both theoretically and by simulation.

 The vibration of a tuning fork can be equivalent to the vibration of a cantilever beam.
 The vibration frequency can be obtained from calculating Euler Equation and described as follows: